 What Is a Catholic Funeral?

-Therefore, to encourage such forgiveness, the Catholic funeral is a time to appeal to God to be merciful on the deceased person's soul.
+Therefore, in order to foster such a sense of forgiveness, the Catholic funeral service is a time to pray to God to have mercy on the soul of the person who has passed away.

 How Long Is a Catholic Funeral?